AliReza7222/design_patterns/behavioral/observer/README.md

 ---

+## ➡️ Push and Pull in the Observer Pattern

+The Observer Pattern can support *push* and *pull* models, adding flexibility to how data is shared with observers:

+- **Push Model**: In the push model, the subject sends data directly to observers when it notifies them.
+This approach is more proactive, as the subject determines what information observers need and sends it with each notification.
+It's efficient when observers need specific data immediately.

+- **Pull Model**: In the pull model, the subject only notifies observers of a change, but it’s up to each observer to retrieve the necessary data from the subject.
+This approach allows observers to pull the exact data they need, but it may introduce a slight delay as observers query the subject.

+Combining both models is also possible, enabling observers to choose whether they want data directly pushed to them or to pull it as needed.
+This dual approach provides flexibility based on observer requirements and system design.

 ## 🔄 Similarity to the Publish/Subscribe Pattern

 The Observer Pattern is often compared to the *Publish/Subscribe* (or *Pub/Sub*) pattern, as both facilitate communication between objects.
 Here are some key similarities and differences: